digital-work/git-documentation/chapters/branches.md

 \section{Recurring bugs}

+\subsection{Not currently on a branch}

-"Git push master fatal: You are not currently on a branch" Explanation \href{https://stackoverflow.com/questions/30471557/git-push-master-fatal-you-are-not-currently-on-a-branch/30471627}{here} or \href{https://stackoverflow.com/questions/4735556/git-not-currently-on-any-branch-is-there-an-easy-way-to-get-back-on-a-branch}{here}.
+\enquote{Git push master fatal: You are not currently on a branch}
+Explanation \href{https://stackoverflow.com/questions/30471557/git-push-master-fatal-you-are-not-currently-on-a-branch/30471627}{here} or \href{https://stackoverflow.com/questions/4735556/git-not-currently-on-any-branch-is-there-an-easy-way-to-get-back-on-a-branch}{here}.
 General idea:
 \begin{verbatim}